 There’s a Thin Line Between Scavenging and Stealing

 Scavenging over somebody else’s pile of rubbish can be a cause of problems.
 These are items that have owners and can lead to some trouble if you dive in without asking permission.
-Yes, the pile of items are considered discards and the owner probably wants to get rid of them.
+Yes, the pile of items is considered discarded and the owner probably wants to get rid of them.
 But the previous statement is not 100% true.

-There are cases in which the owner just wants the junk placed by the curbside be picked up for recycling and donation to charities.
-The pile was never intended to be a free-for-all, get-all-you can affair.
+In some cases, the owner wants the junk placed by the curbside to be picked up for recycling and donation to charities.
+The pile was never intended to be a free-for-all, get-all-you-can affair.
 There were also situations in which scavengers didn’t just get the items in the pile but also the wheelbarrow used in transporting the items.

 It is best to talk to the owner first and ask for permission before taking any item from the lot.